 Minimal Hardware 2 CPU, 2 GB RAM, 20 GB disk Operating System RHEL or Debian in a current version is recommended.
 Please be aware OpenNMS Horizon is developed and mostly operated on Linux systems.
-Community support is limited when you run on Microsoft Windows platform.
-On Microsoft Windows the R integration for statistical computation on time series data is not supported.
-Internet Access to {yum,debian}.opennms.org or SourceForge for Microsoft Windows via https.
+Internet Access to {yum,debian}.opennms.org via https.
 DNS Setup Please make sure your DNS settings for the OpenNMS server are correct and the localhost name can be resolved.
 If there is an incorrect or missing A Resource Record for the server hostname, OpenNMS might not start correctly.
 The Java security manager might not initialize and an RMI class loader disabled exception will be shown.

 Depending on the installed operating system, the path for OpenNMS Horizon is different.
-If the instruction refers to \${OPENNMS\HOME}, the path is resolved to the following directories:
+If the instruction refers to \${OPENNMS_HOME}, the path is resolved to the following directories: